 - Personal, Social and Emotional Development

 There are then four specific areas, through which the three prime areas are strengthened and applied:

 - Understanding the World

 We will ensure that:

-teaching and learning activities engage and motivate children to learn, and foster their curiosity and enthusiasm for learning
+- Our EYFS curriculum is designed with themes to engage and motivate children to learn, fostering curiosity and enthusiasm for learning

-children are given opportunities to develop their own ideas, thoughts and opinions about their play activities
+- Children are given opportunities to develop their own ideas, thoughts and opinions through play indoors and out.

-Follow the links to read the EYFS statutory framework and development matters:
+Follow the link to read the EYFS Statutory Framework:

 EYFS Statutory Framework